colin-olito/SA-Hermaphrodites-wDemography/README.md

 ## Citing information
 *Please cite the paper as*:

  Olito, C. and C. DeVries.
 2022.
-Demographic consequences of sexually antagonistic selection in partially selfing populations. *American Naturalist* XX: XX--XX. doi: XXX
+Demographic consequences of sexually antagonistic selection in partially selfing populations. *American Naturalist* XX: XX--XX. doi: 10.1086/720419

-Full citing information will be provided when it is made [available through the publisher](https://www.journals.uchicago.edu/toc/an/current).
-You can also contact me directly if you would like a reprint.
+This article has been published Open Access and freely available from the American Naturalist website [here](https://doi.org/10.1086/720419), along with all supplementary material.
+You can also contact me directly if you would like a copy of the paper.

 ##  Instructions